baqar-abbas/Data-Structures---Algorithms/README.md

 # Data Structures & Algorithms

-This repository is A curated collection of hands‑on implementations for core Data Structures and Algorithms.
+This repository is a curated collection of hands‑on implementations for core Data Structures and Algorithms.
 Primary language: JavaScript (Node.js).
 Additional examples in Ruby, C, and C# to demonstrate multi‑language proficiency and implementation patterns across ecosystems.
 It documents approaches I use to learn, practice, and demonstrate problem solving, complexity awareness, and implementation details for interview‑style and educational challenges.

 Purpose